 Though the Mountain Route of the Santa Fe Trail presented some problems, especially the crossing over Raton Pass, it most definitely had its advantages, including the fact that it had plenty of water and was relatively safe from Indian attacks.
 About 100 miles longer than the Cimarron Route, it became the favored route at various times due to drought and hostile Indian raids along the Cimarron Cutoff through the southwest corner of Kansas and the Oklahoma panhandle.

-The trail then made its way into Colorado passing by the site of Old Granada, Bent’s Fort, Boggsville, Fort Lyon, and the old Wooton Ranch, before making its way along the treacherous, steep and unforgiving Raton Pass.
+The trail then made its way into Colorado, passing by Old Granada, Bent’s Fort, Boggsville, Fort Lyon, and the old Wooton Ranch, before making its way along the treacherous, steep, and unforgiving Raton Pass.
 Through here, wagons often had to be dismantled and hoisted over rocks and ledges, a process that could add days to the trip to Santa Fe.
 Early travelers observed broken remnants of wagons strewn all along the way over Raton Pass.

 The Cimarron Cutoff became the most popular road to Santa Fe in the early years of the trail as it avoided Raton Pass and was more suited to wagon travel.
-It was also shorter by over one hundred miles and if a savvy trader could beat his competition to Santa Fe that only meant more profit.
+It was also shorter by over one hundred miles, and if a savvy trader could beat his competition to Santa Fe, that only meant more profit.
 But the Cimarron Cutoff had its problems too.
-After crossing the Arkansas River west of present-day Dodge City, Kansas, it was a waterless route until the traders reached the Cimarron River (which could be dry too in certain years) furthermore it went right through the heart of Comanche and Kiowa territory making it more prone to Indian attack.
-However, the Mountain Branch became the favored route over the years due to the dramatic increase of Indian attacks caused by more and more people entering into their territory.
+After crossing the Arkansas River west of present-day Dodge City, Kansas, it was a waterless route until the traders reached the Cimarron River (which could be dry too in certain years) furthermore, it went right through the heart of Comanche and Kiowa territory, making it more prone to Indian attack.
+However, the Mountain Branch became the favored route over the years due to the dramatic increase of Indian attacks caused by more and more people entering their territory.

 Regardless of which path the travelers chose to take, they faced many hardships along the Santa Fe Trail.
 The caravans could not escape the harsh Plains, desert, and mountain elements along the 900-mile trek.
 These included dry spells, torrential rains, huge lightning storms, wolves, fires, and stampeding bison herds.
 Summers were very hot and dry, and the winters were often long and bitterly cold.
 Lack of food and water also made the trail very risky.
 River crossings were particularly troublesome.
 Although shallow, Plains rivers were filled with sinkholes, quicksand, and other hazards that required careful maneuvering.